openstack-archive/tripleo-docs/deploy-guide/source/features/cephadm.rst

 parameter defaults to "ceph".
 If `CephClusterName` was set to "foo", then the file would be called `/etc/ceph/foo.conf`.

+By default the parameters in `CephConfigOverrides` are only applied to a new Ceph server at bootstrap.
+They are ignored during stack updates because `ApplyCephConfigOverridesOnUpdate` defaults to false.
+When `ApplyCephConfigOverridesOnUpdate` is set to true, parameters in `CephConfigOverrides` are put into a file, e.g. assimilate_ceph.conf, and a command like `ceph config assimilate-conf -i assimilate_ceph.conf` is run.

+When using :doc:`deployed_ceph` the `openstack overcloud ceph deploy` command outputs an environment file with `ApplyCephConfigOverridesOnUpdate` set to true so that services not covered by deployed ceph, e.g. RGW, can have the configuration changes that they need applied during overcloud deployment.
+After the deployed ceph process has run and then after the overcloud is deployed, it is recommended to set `ApplyCephConfigOverridesOnUpdate` to false.

 Overriding Client Configuration after deployment
 ------------------------------------------------

 To make a Ceph *client* configuration change, update the parameters in `CephConfigOverrides` and run a stack update.
-This will not change the configuration for the Ceph servers (as described in the section above); only for the Ceph clients.
+This will not change the configuration for the Ceph servers unless `ApplyCephConfigOverridesOnUpdate` is set to true (as described in the section above).
+By default it should only change configurations for the Ceph clients.
 Examples of Ceph clients include Nova compute containers, Cinder volume containers, Glance image containers, etc.

 The `CephConfigOverrides` directive updates all Ceph client configuration files on the overcloud in the `CephConfigPath` (which